ShataDg/HardinLab_SD/How-to-run-Trackmate-Cellpose-pipeline.md

 ### Steps 14 - : Running tracker and plotting

-14. Perform 'Intial Thresholding' based on your biological question and click 'Next'
+14. Perform 'Intial Thresholding' based on your biological question and click 'Next' (for this example, no thresholding was performed)